shirap2/my_recipe_book/README.md

 ## Features

 - Users can add, update, and delete recipes.
-- Recipes are stored in a database (provide more specifics here if applicable).
+- Recipes are stored in a database.
 - Recipes are sorted by category and collection includes search functionalilty.

 ## Tech Stack